 Crispin is the charity’s advice worker, providing support and advice directly to the guests.
 When guests are referred to the night shelter the advice worker will help them progress plans to avoid a return to rough sleeping.
 To do this the advice worker has regular contact with guests and referring agencies to work on their individual goals and to choose the best options to pursue for moving on.
 In some instances this work can continue beyond their stay in the night shelter.

-Marc is our newest incorporation and will help Crispin as part of Robes’ Shelter Advisory team.
+Marc is part of Robes’ Shelter Advisory team.
 He finished his studies in Criminology and holds experience in the field of Mental Health and Learning Disabilities.
 He is a people person and well travelled, he is also able to communicate in more than four languages.
 In his youth he volunteered in his local Church community as Summer camp Instructor for young people who were at risk of being socially excluded.

 Chair of Trustees